 Community, Environment & Policy Department

 Dr. Derksen completed a Robert Wood Johnson Health Policy Fellowship in 2008 with U.S. Senator Jeff Bingaman.
-He researched and drafted federal legislative provisions to improve the nation’s supply and distribution of the health workforce that were included in Title V of the “Patient Protection and Affordable Health Care Act.”
+He researched and drafted provisions to improve the supply of the nation’s health workforce later included in Title V of the Affordable Care Act (ACA).

-As principal investigator of state, federal, private foundation, and grants in excess of $50 million over his academic career, Dr. Derksen works to improve health insurance coverage and access to high quality health care, emphasizing community-based service-learning models in rural areas.
+As principal investigator of state, federal, foundation, contracts, and grants of $85 million in his academic career, Dr. Derksen works to improve health insurance coverage and access to health care, emphasizing interprofessional, community-based service-learning models in rural and urban underserved areas.